 Wiltshire Police is committed to providing a high standard of service.

 However, there may be occasions when you feel dissatisfied with some aspects of the service.
-If you wish to make a complaint you can do so by using one of the methods below.
+If you wish to make a complaint you can do so by complaining to the Office of the Police and Crime Commissioner, who is responsible for holding the Chief Constable to account.

-The Service Recovery team will assess your complaint and if possible will try to resolve it with you.
-If the matter is more serious they will record the complaint and refer it to the Professional Standards department.
+The Complaints Resolution team, in the Office of the Police and Crime Commissioner, will assess your complaint and if possible try to resolve it with you.
+If the matter is more serious they will record the complaint and refer it to the Wiltshire Police Professional Standards department.